Pakistan's long awaited 3G, 4G auction draws dismal response

-Pakistan is set to hold long-awaited auctions for 3G and 4G network licences on April 23, a step the government projects will raise $2 billion to boost foreign reserves.
+Pakistan is set to hold long-awaited auctions for 3G and 4G network licenses on April 23, a step the government projects will raise $2 billion to boost foreign reserves.

 But officials said there has been scant interest in Monday's bidding process and estimate Pakistan will raise no more than $850 million.